sirk390/wxasync/README.md

 ```
 task.cancel()
 ```
-Any coroutine started using **AsyncBind** or using **StartCoroutine** is attached to a wx Window.
+Any coroutine started using **AsyncBind** or using **StartCoroutine** is attached to a wx.Window.
 It is automatically cancelled when the Window is destroyed.
 This makes it easier to use, as you don't need to take care of cancelling them yourselve.

 To show a Dialog, use **AsyncShowDialog** or **AsyncShowDialogModal**.
 This allows to use 'await' to wait until the dialog completes.
 Don't use dlg.ShowModal() directly as it would block the event loop.